securityfirst/tent-content/contents_ru/operations/counter-surveillance/expert/tactics-how-to-find-the-eyeball.md

 [Title]: # (Тактика: как найти глазное яблоко)
 [Order]: # (20)

-# Tactics: How to fi
+# Tactics: How to find the eyeball
-d the eyeball

-Whe
- looki
-g for repeat sighti
-gs i
- a vehicle, use the followi
-g tactics if safe to do so:
+When looking for repeat sightings in a vehicle, use the following tactics if safe to do so:

-*   Look for repeat sighti
+*   Look for repeat sightings
-gs
-*   Use a false i
+*   Use a false indicator
-dicator
 *   Drive fast / slow
-*   Stop sudde
-ly (try to have a reaso
- for this - such as pulli
-g i
- at a petrol statio
- at the very last mi
-ute or taki
-g a mobile pho
-e call)
-*   U-tur
+*   Stop suddenly (try to have a reason for this - such as pulling in at a petrol station at the very last minute or taking a mobile phone call)

-*   Move i
+*   U-turn
-to a filter la
-e tur
-i
-g right a
-d at the last mi
+*   Move into a filter lane turning right and at the last minute continue straight
-ute co
-ti
-ue straight
-*   Stop immediately after taki g a left tur
- - will force others to overtake
+*   Stop immediately after taking a left turn - will force others to overtake
-*   Cha
-ge la
-es
-*   Tur
+*   Change lanes
- i
-to a dead e
+*   Turn into a dead end
-d
-*   E
-ter o
-to a fast road such as a dual carriageway/motorway a d the come off it quickly
+*   Enter onto a fast road such as a dual carriageway/motorway and then come off it quickly
-*   Exit a dual carriageway/motorway a
+*   Exit a dual carriageway/motorway and then come straight back onto it again
-d the
- come straight back o
-to it agai

 *   Use your mirrors
-*   Create opportu
-ities to look arou
+*   Create opportunities to look around
-d
 *   Stretch out the team
-*   Create opportu
-ities (if absolutely vital) to evade a surveilla ce team
+*   Create opportunities (if absolutely vital) to evade a surveillance team

-If the political e
-viro
-me
-t allows, pull i
- to a police statio
- or ri
-g colleagues/ backup to meet you at a desig ated spot where you ca aim to safely lead a y pote tial surveilla ce team members which you have
+If the political environment allows, pull in to a police station or ring colleagues/ backup to meet you at a designated spot where you can aim to safely lead any potential surveillance team members which you haven't broken contact with.
-'t broke
- co
-tact with.